crate/crate-jdbc/docs/getting-started.rst

 Gradle
 ------

-If you're using `Gradle`_, you first need to add the MavenCentral repository to your ``build.gradle`` file:
+If you're using `Gradle`_, you first need to add the Maven Central repository to your ``build.gradle`` file:

 .. code-block:: groovy